 Paul Kolberg was born in England to a mother of Irish parentage and a father of Prussian ancestry.
 Paul began asking questions about religion and philosophy from his childhood.

 In time, Paul began to see Jesus in a way that was not being presented to Christians.
 He felt that Christians were being denied access to something more profound and fulfilling.
 He realised that despite the good works and people he found within organised Christian religions, Christianity was as much about the man-made rules of each Church, as the teachings of its spiritual Jewish founder.
 As many had done before him and since, Paul left the Catholic Church and for a short while floundered.
-He turned his attention to reading popular books and academic papers on biology, astronomy, physics and mainstream philosophy.
+He turned his attention to reading popular science books and academic papers on biology, astronomy, physics and mainstream philosophy.
 He also began studying Buddhism and attended several lectures and meetings at the Buddhist Society in London.
 This led to a deep interest in eastern religions and philosophies including, Zen and Tibetan Buddhism, Hinduism, and Taoism.

-Paul’s interest is in enabling the ancient philosophical, religious and spiritual teachings of Judaism and Christianity to be understood in a modern context.
+Paul’s interest is in enabling ancient philosophical, religious, and spiritual teachings including Buddhism, Judaism, and Christianity, to be understood in a modern context.
 He seeks to lift the veil of obscure archaic language, so that profound ancient wisdoms can be applied on a practical basis in our daily lives.
 This led to the publication of 'What's the Point?' a concise and easy to read explanation of our purpose of living and 'Meditations in a Crisis', a practical guide with simple but effective meditation exercises.
 Both of these books were reviewed by 'Readers Favourites' and received Five Stars.
 Both books reached No1 status on Amazon in their respective categories.